 A school bus carrying students and teachers on a field trip in a suburban area of Bangkok caught fire on Tuesday, October 1, resulting in the death of at least 23 people, according to official reports.
 The tragic incident took place in Pathum Thani province, a northern suburb of the capital city of Thailand.

-The bus was transporting 45 passengers including 39 students from elementary and junior high school and six teachers from Uthai Thani province to Bangkok, as informed by acting police commissioner Kitrat Phanphet.
-The fire started around noon and was put out within sixty minutes.
+The bus was transporting 45 passengers including 39 students from elementary and junior high school and six teachers from Uthai Thani province to Bangkok, according to acting police commissioner Kitrat Phanphet.
+The fire started around noon and was put out within 60 minutes.

 Most of the bodies were discovered in the middle and back seats of the bus, which led rescuers to believe that the fire started at the front of the vehicle and passengers moved towards the back, stated Piyalak Thinkaew, a rescuer from the Ruam Katanyu Foundation.